astramieri/data-management-foundations/docs/migration.md

 ## Oracle Solutions to Migrate Database to Oracle Cloud

-For OCI Data Migration, DMS, our focus is ease of use.
+For OCI Database Migration (DMS) the focus is ease of use.
 We're based on zero downtime migration.

 In Zero Downtime Migration (ZDM) you get more fine-grained control.
 You have more options that you can choose from.
 ZDM does support non-autonomous targets and also migration to ExaCC.
 So you can still install ZDM on-premises and do basically an on-premises to ExaCC migration.
 This is not possible with OCI Database Migration, DMS.